Blue Grass Army Depot: Environmental

 BGAD is currently working with state and federal regulators on environmental remediation.
 The installation is in compliance with all state and federal laws and regulations.

 Chemical weapons destruction

-BGAD stores a small stockpile of chemical agents, comprising 523 ST of nerve agents GB (sarin) and VX, and mustard gas, or about two percent of the United States chemical weapons stockpile.
+BGAD stored a small stockpile of chemical agents, comprising 523 ST of nerve agents GB (sarin) and VX, and mustard gas, or about two percent of the United States chemical weapons stockpile.

 Beginning in June 2019, destruction of the Blue Grass chemical weapons stockpile, in accordance with the Chemical Weapons Convention, was begun, starting with mustard gas.
-Operations are planned to conclude in 2023.
+Operations concluded in 2023.
+The chemical plant within the facility planned to close in 2027.

 Nerve agents were planned to be treated using a technology known as neutralization followed by supercritical water oxidation.
 This is a different method than the incineration that is used at the larger stockpiles.